El Viejo Clásico: 21st century

-Entering the 21st century, other clubs offered significant challenges to Real Madrid, such as Atlético Madrid (their city rivals who were originally formed as an offshoot of Athletic Bilbao and thus have a similar name, crest and kit), Valencia and Barcelona.
-Athletic Bilbao were not among this group, now hampered by their self-imposed restrictive Basque-only player policy in an age of worldwide recruitment, exemplified by Madrid's Galácticos who won eight further Champions Leagues between 1998 and 2022.
+Entering the 21st century, clubs such as Atlético Madrid (their city rivals who were originally formed as an offshoot of Athletic Bilbao and thus have a similar name, crest and kit), Valencia and Barcelona began to challenge Real Madrid.
+In an age of worldwide recruitment exemplified by Madrid's Galácticos, the club who won nine further Champions Leagues between 1998 and 2024, cemented a global fanbase, and ranked among the world's richest, most decorated and best-attended.

-Real Madrid have a global fanbase and are one of the world's richest, most decorated and best-attended clubs.
-Athletic have a much lower profile and have occasionally flirted with relegation (a situation observed with derision at the Santiago Bernabéu Stadium), although they have consistently ranked among the top half-dozen clubs in Spain for performance, matchday attendance and popularity.
+Athletic Bilbao were not among the group of challengers, now hampered by their self-imposed restrictive Basque-only player policy.
+They have a much lower profile in terms of media exposure and global interest, and on the field have occasionally flirted with relegation (a situation observed with derision at the Santiago Bernabéu Stadium), although they have consistently ranked among the top six clubs in Spain for performance, matchday attendance and popularity.
 Nevertheless, despite the disparities in stature between the two clubs, the fixtures remain keenly fought due to their historical and cultural significance.
+A 2002 fixture between the teams was noteworthy for a peripheral event, with the pitch being invaded by Basque nationalist activists protesting against the conditions for ETA (separatist group) prisoners.
+At the end of the following season, a 3–1 victory for Real Madrid over Athletic Bilbao won them the Spanish title for the 29th time, with the added significance that a defeat would have handed the championship to Athletic's local rivals Real Sociedad.